Planning a plane journey or road trip with babies, toddlers or young kids? I feel your sense of dread! Travelling with toddlers can be a nightmare!

 My husband and I have taken our kids on several long trips in the car and to keep our sanity, we make sure we travel with surprises.
 When we took our children to Disney World for the first time, we made sure we had different things to give them throughout the trip to prevent them for getting bored or hearing “Are we there yet?”
 1,000 times because this was over a 14 hour drive.

 Our first surprise for our 2 and 4 year old was a restaurant that we stopped for breakfast and we allowed them to order whatever meal they wanted.
 After a few more hours we could tell they were getting restless, so we gave them their biggest surprise, a portable DVD for movies.
 A little later in the trip they were given a new movie.
-Throughout the trip we gave them their most favorite snacks and sometimes a special sweet treat.
+Throughout the trip we gave them their most favourite snacks and sometimes a special sweet treat.

 There is a wide variety of surprises that you can give during a long car ride.
 You could bring along snacks that they don’t get regularly so it would be a special treat.
-Before your trip, go to the dollar store and purchase a few items and bring out a long the way to keep them entertained.
-If your vehicles doesn’t have a dvd player, consider surprising your kids with a portable dvd player or just a new movie if you already have one.
+Before your trip, go to the dollar store and purchase a few items and bring out along the way to keep them entertained.
+If your vehicle doesn’t have a dvd player, consider surprising your kids with a portable dvd player or just a new movie if you already have one.
 The surprises you give your child do not have to be expensive just little items to keep your children entertained.

 Extra suggestion…if the location is a surprise to your child, try to make the surprises clues as to where you are going.